 Roy Scheider conveys every mile of his ordeal, ending up looking like a walking ghost of his former self.
 Of course, I won’t spoil the ending, but the original climax only makes sense if the prologue is intact.
 I certainly don’t remember that ending, indicating that once the opening scenes had been removed, the European release ending was changed as well, making it far less impressive as an experience.
 Seeing the long version on DVD has altered my opinion of the film drastically, to one of bountiful praise!

 The original French film was directed by Henri-Georges Clouzot (Les Diaboliques, Le Corbeau). but I only caught it on TV in the eighties, after seeing Friedkin's Wages of Fear in the cinema.
 I missed the jungle and the blood being in colour.
 The only scene that caught my imagination was one missing from Friedkin’s film, when the lorries have to drive fast to 'aquaplane' over a bumpy road.

-In any case Sorcerer flopped, and years later, even when the DVD was released, it was panned and scanned (from 1.85) to 1.33.
+In any case Sorcerer flopped, removed from US cinemas to make room for an extended run of smash hit Star Wars.
+Years later, even when the DVD was released, it was panned and scanned (from 1.85) to 1.33.
 When movies are hits, they get special editions.
 When they flop, they get dumped on the market.
-At least it’s the long version, and I don’t think the cut-down version will appear again, as Friedkin is reported to have been far from happy about it.
+At least the DVD has the longer version, and I don’t think the cut-down version will appear again, as Friedkin is reported to have been far from happy about it.